rust-lang/rust/text/0000-erfc-post-build-contexts.md

-`items` here contains an `AnnotatedItem` for every item in the target crate that has one of the attributes declared in `attributes` along with attributes sharing the name of the context (`mytest`, here).
+`items` here contains an `AnnotatedItem` for every item in the target crate that has one of the attributes declared in `attributes` along with attributes sharing the name of the framework (`mytest`, here).

-A post-build context could declare that it reacts to multiple different attributes, in which case it would get all items with any of the listed attributes.
-These items be modules, functions, structs, statics, or whatever else the post-build context wants to support.
-Note that the post-build context function can only see all the annotated items, not modify them; modification would have to happen with regular procedural macros.
-The returned `TokenStream` must declare the `main()` that is to become the entry-point for the binary produced when this post-build context is used.
+A test framework could declare that it reacts to multiple different attributes, in which case it would get all items with any of the listed attributes.
+These items be modules, functions, structs, statics, or whatever else the test framework wants to support.
+Note that the test framework function can only see all the annotated items, not modify them; modification would have to happen with regular procedural macros.
+The returned `TokenStream` must declare the `main()` that is to become the entry-point for the binary produced when this test framework is used.

 So an example transformation would be to take something like this: